sbarbett/pihole-ansible/README.md

 pip install pihole6api
 ```

-However, some Linux distributions (Debian, Ubuntu, Fedora, etc.) **restrict system-wide `pip` installs** due to [PEP 668](https://peps.python.org/pep-0668/).
+However, some Linux distributions (Debian, macOS, Fedora, etc.) **restrict system-wide `pip` installs** due to [PEP 668](https://peps.python.org/pep-0668/).
 In that case, use one of the methods below.

 **Installing in a Virtual Environment (Recommended):**